dotnet/corefx/Documentation/project-docs/developer-guide.md

 The most common workflow for developers is to call `build` from the root once (preceded by a `clean -all` if you have built previously) and then go and work on the individual library that you are trying to make changes for.
 On windows folks will usually open up the solution file in the root of that library directory and work in VS.

-By default build only builds the product libraries and none of the tests if you want to build and run all the tests you can call `build -test` to build and run only the tests or `build -includetests` to build the project as well as the tests
+By default build only builds the product libraries and none of the tests.
+If you want to build the tests you can call `build -buildtests`.
+If you want to run the tests you can call `build -test`, `build -integrationTest` or `build -performanceTest`.
+To build and run the tests combine both arguments: `build -test -buildtests`.
+To build both the product libraries and the test libraries pass `build -build -buildtests` to the command line.
+If you want to further configure which test libraries to build you can pass `/p:TestProjectFilter=Tests|IntegrationTests|PerformanceTests` to the command.

+If you invoke the build script without any argument the default arguments will be executed `-restore -build`.
+Note that -restore and -build are only implicit if no actions are passed in.

 **Examples**
 - Clean and build the product libraries